-Answers to common questions provide advice for professional results on your next interior paint job.
+A painting contractor shares advice to help you get professional results on your next interior paint job.

 Synopsis: In this article a professional painting contractor answers the most frequently asked questions about interior painting.
 Among other topics, he covers prepping a room, covering stains, and painting windows and doors.